 Address: Jintana Thai, Compston Rd, Ambleside LA22 9DJ

 More Gluten Free Restaurants in Ambleside

-I have not eaten at these restaurants so can’t advise on cross contact, but I also found these three restaurants which are promising for gluten free in Ambleside:
+I have not eaten at these restaurants so can’t advise on cross contact, but I also found the below three restaurants which are promising for gluten free in Ambleside.